About the Directive

 In many cases, copyrights unnecessarily and unequally limit the use of content in educational practices and force teachers to face the dilemma whether they can use a certain copyright work for educational purposes.
 The Slovenian Copyright and Related Rights Act currently does not enable many modern educational methods (such as the sharing of content between teachers and pupils through e-mail, collecting teaching materials and sharing such materials on the internet etc.).
 Since the exceptions for education are not harmonized in the EU, cross-border teaching activities between teachers and pupils are also limited.

-The proposal of Article 4 (now 5) establishes an exception that would enable the free use of copyright works in digital form for the purpose of educational illustration.
-The current proposal only enables the use on the premises of an educational establishment or through a secure electronic network accessible only by that establishment.
+Article 4 (now 5) establishes an exception that would enable the free use of copyright works in digital form for the purpose of educational illustration.
+The provision only enables the use on the premises of an educational establishment or through a secure electronic network accessible only by that establishment.
 The member states have the possibility to introduce this exception with or without the payment of remuneration to the right holders.
 They can also avoid the introduction of the exception when easily accessible, yet payable, licenses are offered to educational establishments by right holders (publishers, for example).

 A mandatory exception for education as envisaged in Article 4(1) (now 5(1)) will solve some issues faced by teachers and pupils in the EU and will enable the digital use of copyright works for educational purposes when the conditions are met (organized educational process and secure electronic network).